08 Sep See Deep Wants

 Deep down, most wants are positive.
 The means to these ends may be misguided, but the fundamental ends themselves are usually good ones.
 Typically, even horrible behaviors are misguided efforts to gain positive things like pleasure, independence, recognition, control, or justice.
 Of course, this is not to justify these actions in any way.
 But grounding oneself in the truth, the whole truth means seeing the whole picture, including the good intentions poignantly producing bad behavior.

 Try applying this truth to yourself, regarding some act you regret.
 What positive aims did the act serve?
 What’s it like to recognize this?
-For me, opening to see the good aims underlying bad acts actually softens my defensiveness and helps move me to appropriate remorse, and to greater resolve to find better ways to pursue those aims.
+For me, opening up to see the good aims underlying bad acts actually softens my defensiveness and helps move me to appropriate remorse, and to greater resolve to find better ways to pursue those aims.
 It also cuts through harsh self-criticism and encourages self-compassion.

-Then, during an interaction with someone who is difficult for you – or while reflecting about the relationship as a whole – try to see the deeper wants in the other person, behind the acts of thought, word, or deed that have bothered or hurt you.
+Then, during an interaction with someone who is difficult for you – or while reflecting on the relationship as a whole – try to see the deeper wants in the other person, behind the acts of thought, word, or deed that have bothered or hurt you.
 (I suggest you don’t do this if you tend to blame yourself when others mistreat you.)
 You may not like how the other person is pursuing the deep want, but at least you can align with that want – all deep wants are positive – and if you like, try to figure out less harmful ways to fulfill it.

 Last, on the fly or at particularly quiet moments, open to listening to the soft murmurs of your own most fundamental wants.
 In what ways are you sincerely trying to fulfill them?

 Also: are there any of your deepest wants that it feels right to do more for?
 What would that look like, concretely, in everyday life?